Cardinal Richelieu: Chief minister

 Although the Huguenots suffered a major defeat at La Rochelle, they continued to fight, led by Henri, duc de Rohan.
 Protestant forces, however, were defeated in 1629; Rohan submitted to the terms of the Peace of Alais.
-As a result, religious toleration for Protestants, which had first been granted by the Edict of Nantes in 1598, was permitted to continue, but the Cardinal abolished their political rights and protections.
+As a result, religious toleration for Protestants, which had first been granted by the Edict of Nantes in 1598, was permitted to continue, but the cardinal abolished their political rights and protections.
 Rohan was not executed (as were leaders of rebellions later in Richelieu's tenure); in fact, he later became a commanding officer in the French army.

 Habsburg Spain exploited the French conflict with the Huguenots to extend its influence in northern Italy.
 It funded the Huguenot rebels to keep the French army occupied, meanwhile expanding its Italian dominions.
 Richelieu, however, responded aggressively; after La Rochelle capitulated, he personally led the French army to northern Italy to restrain Spain.
 On 26 November 1629, he was created duc de Richelieu and a Peer of France.

-In the next year, Richelieu's position was seriously threatened by his former patron, Marie de Médicis.
-Marie believed that the Cardinal had robbed her of her political influence; thus, she demanded that her son dismiss the chief minister.
+In the next year, Richelieu's position was seriously threatened by his former patron, Marie de Médici.
+Marie believed that the cardinal had robbed her of her political influence; thus, she demanded that her son dismiss the chief minister.
 Louis XIII was not, at first, averse to such a course of action, as he personally disliked Richelieu.
 Despite this, the persuasive statesman was able to secure the king as an ally against his own mother.
-On 11 November 1630, Marie de Médicis and the King's brother, Gaston, duc d'Orléans, secured the King's agreement for the dismissal.
-Richelieu, however, was aware of the plan, and quickly convinced the King to repent.
-This day, known as the Day of the Dupes, was the only one on which Louis XIII took a step toward dismissing his minister.
-Thereafter, the King was unwavering in his political support for him.
+On 11 November 1630, Marie de Médici's and the king's brother, Gaston, duc d'Orléans, secured the king's agreement for the dismissal.
+Richelieu, however, was aware of the plan, and quickly convinced the king to repent.

-Meanwhile, Marie de Médicis was exiled to Compiègne.
+Meanwhile, Marie de Médici was exiled to Compiègne.
 Both Marie and the duc d'Orléans continued to conspire against Richelieu, but their schemes came to nothing.
 The nobility also remained powerless.
 The only important rising was that of Henri, duc de Montmorency in 1632; Richelieu, ruthless in suppressing opposition, ordered the duke's execution.
-In 1634, the Cardinal had one of his outspoken critics, Urbain Grandier, burned at the stake in the Loudun affair.
+In 1634, the cardinal had one of his outspoken critics, Urbain Grandier, burned at the stake in the Loudun affair.
 These and other harsh measures were orchestrated by Richelieu to intimidate his enemies.
-He also ensured his political security by establishing a large network of spies in France as well as in other European countries.
+He also ensured his political security by establishing a large network of spies in France and in other European countries.